One Stop Solution For All Your Sintered Metal Filtration Need

 - High precision:high particles removal efficiency with accuracy between 0.5-300 μm

 - High-Temp.
-Resistance: all sintered metal construction can withstand high temperatures, maximum 1000°C
+Resistance: all sintered metal construction can withstand high temperatures, maximum of 1000°C

 - Good Rigidity: multi-layers sintered wire mesh for strong structure and high mechanical strength